 The Company incurs transaction-related charges (income) primarily consisting of professional service fees related to business acquisition and divestiture activities.
-The Company recognized transaction-related charges of \$2.2 million during the year ended December 31, 2016.
+The Company recognized transaction-related charges of \$3.1 million and \$2.2 million during the years ended December 31, 2017 and 2016, respectively, including \$1.0 million related to the sale of a business during the year ended December 31, 2017.
 The Company recognized transaction-related income of \$6.7 million during the year ended December 31, 2015, which included a \$10.0 million non-recurring gain as a result of Courier's termination of the agreement pursuant to which Quad/Graphics was to acquire Courier, partially offset by \$3.3 million of professional service fees including fees for the terminated acquisition of Courier and the acquisitions of Marin's, Copac and Specialty.
-The Company recognized transaction-related charges of \$2.6 million during the year ended December 31, 2014, which primarily includes professional service fees for the acquisitions of Brown Printing and UniGraphic.
-The transaction-related charges were expensed as incurred in accordance with the applicable accounting guidance on business combinations.